l46430640-del/public_archive_for_Kasner/README.md

 large-field coupling produces an essential first-wall clock; and the contracting magnetic layer retains a finite tangent-space Kasner reflection.

-For any questions, contact: liyikun@xao.ac.cn
+For any question, contact: liyikun@xao.ac.cn

 ## Install